ActiveGamers/ByteTrim/README.md

-# Video Minimizer 🎬
+# ByteTrim 🎬

 **Compress your videos effortlessly without losing quality!**
-Video Minimizer is a lightweight, fast, and easy-to-use video compression tool that helps you reduce video file sizes while keeping the original quality.
+ByteTrim is a lightweight, fast, and easy-to-use video compression tool that helps you reduce video file sizes while keeping the original quality.
 Perfect for sharing online or saving storage space.

 ---